Hoo-Knows/HollowKnight.ChallengeMode/README.md

   - Sword Burst: both swords waves spawn at the same time and move slower with a sharper curve
   - Sword Wall/Sword Rain: accelerate as they move across the arena
   - Orbs: spawn a light beam when they collide with an object or dissipate
-  - Climb: light beams fire slightly faster and target the player with perfect accuracy
+  - Climb: light beams have a shorter telegraph and target the player with perfect accuracy